Remains found of Florida teen who may have witnessed 2017 murder

 Breaking News Emails

-The skeletal remains of a Florida teenager who vanished after possibly witnessing a murder that happened a year-and-a-half ago were found over the weekend in a rural part of Manatee County, police said.
+The skeletal remains of a Florida teenager who vanished after possibly witnessing a slaying that happened a year and a half ago were found over the weekend in a rural part of Manatee County, police said.

 Jabez Spann was 14 when he went missing from Sarasota on Sept.
 4, 2017.
 An FBI missing person poster said the teenager may have been the witness to a crime and was last seen at a vigil for the victim.